django-auth-ldap/django-auth-ldap/docs/index.rst

         * ``filterstr``: An optional filter string (e.g. '(objectClass=person)').
           In order to be valid, ``filterstr`` must be enclosed in parentheses.

+.. class:: LDAPSearchUnion

+    .. method:: __init__(\*searches)

+        * ``searches``: Zero or more LDAPSearch objects.
+The result of the overall search is the union (by DN) of the results of the underlying searches.
+The precedence of the underlying results and the ordering of the final results are both undefined.

 .. class:: LDAPGroupType